timcom-pro/tonwiki/README.md

 **Jury Work**:
 The Jury (members) is an independent team (8-12 people), recruited once every 3 months by the current members of the Jury (originally, the Initial Team), which evaluates the content with an independent eye.

-During the Voting period, the Jury evaluates the submissions for rewards, giving scores from 1 to 10 for each submission.
+During the Voting period, the Jury analyzes and evaluates all the submissions for rewards, giving scores from 1 to 10 for each submission.
 As a result of the voting, an average score is derived and the payout is adjusted.

 Example:
 Average score of 10.0 – the Author received 100% of the requested rewards.